OnePunMan/serverless-localstack-templates/README.md

 # Introduction
-This repo serves as a simplistic template repo dedicated to developers who wants to use [serverless](https://www.serverless.com/) with [localstack](https://github.com/localstack/localstack) integration in their aws projects. localstack is a very useful tool that simulates AWS stacks locally for the purpose of development and testing.
+This repo functions as a simple template dedicated to developers who want to use [serverless](https://www.serverless.com/) with [localstack](https://github.com/localstack/localstack).
+Localstack is a very useful tool that simulates AWS stacks locally for the purpose of development and testing.

 ## Why this repo?
-There overwhelming amounts of articles and documentation out there for each of the dependencies that can be difficult to follow and put together.
-The templates provided here are designed to be very concise with minimal configurations - ideal for those who just want a quick starting point for their new projects.
+There are an overwhelming amount of articles and documentation for each of the dependencies that can be difficult to follow and put together.
+These templates are designed to be very concise with minimal configurations - ideal for those who just want a quick starting point for their new projects.

 ## Prerequisites
 There are a few essential tools that are required before you begin